Shrine of Saint Lachtin's Arm: Inscriptions

 The inscriptions are engraved in niello and contain prayers for the commissioner and metalworkers.
-That the names may have included craftsmen is supported by the fact that the 11th and 12th centuries were a time of renewed interest in reliquaries, leading to high demand for the upper echelon of metal workers.
+That the names may once have included craftsmen is supported by the fact that the 11th and 12th centuries were a time of renewed interest in reliquaries, leading to high demand for the upper echelon of metalworkers.
 Their names are first recorded in similar etchings.

 An inscription on one of the binding strips translates as "A prayer for Maolseachnail O Callaghan, Ard Ri of the Ua Ealach Mumhain who made this shrine".
 Other inscriptions, also on the strips, mention Tadhg Mac Carthaigh, a King of Desmond (which covered roughly today's County Cork and most of County Kerry) from 1118, and who was probably its commissioner, Diarmuid son of Mac Denisc, and Máel Sechnaill Ua Cellachain (d.
 1121) and others whoes names place its origin in Cork.
 The identification of Tadhg Mac Carthaigh as commissioner is based on the shrine's similarity to other known works whose creation his family oversaw, including the sarcophagus, high cross and Cormac's Chapel at the Rock of Cashel, County Tipperary.
-Unlike other surviving or documented arm-shaped reliquaries not built to hold primary corporeal remains and instead used for ceremonial or symbolic purposes, Saint Lachtin's Arm is known to have once held Lachtin's bones, which would have been enshrined following a disheartenment.
+Unlike other surviving or documented arm-shaped reliquaries not built to hold primary corporeal remains and instead used for ceremonial or symbolic purposes, Saint Lachtin's Arm is known to have once held Lachtin's bones.

-The shrine's dating comes from badly damaged inscriptions but legible that specify completion between 1118 and 1121, and on estimates of Mac Carthaigh's succession to kingship.
+The shrine's dating comes from badly damaged but legible inscriptions that specify completion between 1118 and 1121, and on estimates of Mac Carthaigh's succession to kingship.
 Writing in 1923, the art historian Henry Crawford placed it as "before 1127".
-The Metropolitan describe their copy as based on an "original dated 1106".
+The Metropolitan describes its copy as based on an "original dated 1106".

 Condition

 It is in relatively good condition and does not appear to have been significantly altered or restored.
 Some of the silver and gold work is lost, and it was crudely opened before 1829, when it was cut apart at both ends.
-The art historian Griffin Murray says this was "presumably to see the contents" and notes that the process led to the loss of "a whole row of glass studs", and damage to some of the decorations on the plate.
+The art historian Griffin Murray says this was "presumably to see the contents" and notes that the process led to the loss of "a whole row of glass studs" and damage to some of the decorations on the plate.

 Portions of the inlay are worn, as are the inscriptions, although they are still largely legible.